 Pre-1969 Members - Allowances increase in proportion to active member compensation for the corresponding rank.

-1969 Plan Members - Police retired after July 1, 2001, certain Police classes retired after July 1, 1998 and all Fire members: Pensions increase by 2.25% of the current pension amount each July 1.
-All other members: Pensions increase by 2.25% of the original pension amount each July 1.
+1969 Plan Members - Police retired after July 1, 2001, certain Police classes retired after July 1, 1998 and all Fire members: For all service earned up to April 5, 2011 for LSA members (September 1, 2011 for DPOA members) pensions increase by 2.25% of the current pension amount each July 1.
+No cost-of-living adjustments for service earned after April 5, 2011 for LSA members (September